ODU Professor to Discuss Her Research on Adults with ADHD at Science Pub

-Science Pubs are an opportunity for the community to engage with ODU researchers in an informal setting; a curious mind is all that's needed.
+Science Pubs are an opportunity for the community to engage with ODU researchers in an informal setting.
+Arrive early and receive a free beverage, and you are encouraged to RSVP at this link.